timvandermeij/mobile-radio-tomography/docs/README.md

-# Unmanned vehicle tomography documentation
+# Documentation

-This directory contains additional documentation regarding the unmanned vehicle tomography framework.
-This includes installation instructions, references and other information regarding the project.
-Not all documents may be completely relevant for setting up the framework.
+This directory contains additional documentation regarding for the framework.
+This includes installation instructions, references and other information about the project.
+Not all documents may be directly relevant for setting up the framework.